BlenderistDev/automation/README.md

 Automation can have at most one condition.
 Automation actions will execute if it has no condition or condition check method will return true.

-To implement condition interface you should implement check method
+To implement condition interface you should implement check method:
 ````
 Check(trigger Trigger) (bool, error)
 ````